marcov64/Lsd/Readme.txt

 Double-clicking the created desktop icon will run LMM (Lsd Model Manager) in 32-bit mode, which allows to create new models, or select existing models.
 Never invoke the file "lmm.exe" directly, because it needs some environment variables to be set by "run.bat".

-Alternatively, you may run this file inside the Lsd directory (double-clicking in Windows Explorer is fine) to run LMM:
+Alternatively, you may run this file inside the Lsd directory (double-clicking in Windows Explorer is fine too) to run LMM:

 run.bat